Anglo-Maasai Treaty (1904): Background

 The Maasai acquired swathes of new land following success in the Iloikop Wars Wars of the 1870s, however this created problems as they were unable to successfully occupy their new territories.
 By the early 1880s, Kamba, Kalenjin and Kikuyu raiders were making inroads into Maasai territory, and the Maasai were struggling to protect cattle and grazing land.
 The period between 1884-94 is referred to in Masaai tradition as "The Disaster".
 Around 1883, the Maasai and their cattle were ravaged by bovine disease which spread from the north and lingered for years.
 To augment their herds, the Maasai focused on raiding neighbouring tribes and concentrating stock amongst family and kin.
 Further trouble emerged in 1891 when rinderpest appeared in the Maasai herds, most likely spread from raided cattle, and spread rapidly throughout Maasai land.

 In the late 1880s, the Imperial British East Africa Company (IBEAC) increasingly came into contact with the Maasai.
 Relations between the IBEAC and the Maasai grew close as co-operation offered benefits to both sides.
 In 1893 the Maasai asked Frank Hall, the IBEAC commander at Fort Smith, to mediate a truce between local Maasai and the Kikuyu and later that year, over three hundred Maasai survivors of a raid sought protection at Fort Smith.
 In 1895, the British government took over the possessions of the IBEAC and established the East Africa Protectorate over its former territories.
-The following year, they begun construction of the Uganda Railway.
+The following year, they began construction of the Uganda Railway.
 The British, hampered by a lack of money and troops, were unable to risk antagonising the Maasai who controlled their lines of communication.
 The government therefore adopted a policy of appeasement towards the Maasai, employing Maasai warriors in expeditions and as security on the railway.
 The military protection given by the British enabled the Maasai to replenish their herds from raids on neighbouring tribes.